 \subsubsection{Data Description}

-We collect our data for the model training and testing from many resources. \href{https://www.liveatc.net/}{LiveATC.net} is a website providing live and recorded air traffic control (ATC) audio streams from airports worldwide.
-It offers both web-based streaming and mobile applications for real-time access to ATC audio, making it a valuable resource for research purpose.
-We adopt the recently developed, state-of-the-art speech-to-text engine, Whisper, to transcribe the audio file into text format and use them as the training set \citep{radford2023robust}.
-Besides that, we also download the public released accident investigation reports from NTSB and use as our validation set.
+We collect our data for the model training and testing from many sources. \href{https://www.liveatc.net/}{LiveATC.net} is a website providing live and recorded air traffic control (ATC) audio streams from airports worldwide.
+It offers both web-based streaming and mobile applications for real-time access to ATC audio, making it a valuable resource for research purposes.
+We adopt the recently developed, state-of-the-art speech-to-text engine, Whisper, to transcribe the audio files into text format and use them as the training set \citep{radford2023robust}.
+Besides that, we also download the public released accident investigation reports from NTSB and use them as our validation set.
 These transcripts are records of communications between pilots and air traffic controllers during specific flights or incidents.
 They are crucial for accident investigations, as they provide a timeline of communications, instructions, and responses that occurred during the flight.
 We adopt the Tesseract Optical Character Recognition (OCR) to extract text from these scanned documents \citep{smith2007overview}, which offers advanced multilingual support as well.
 Lastly, we obtain the communication transcripts published online for the test scenarios of our case studies.

 The online NER annotation tool is used for manual annotation of our defined entity types.
-In this study, we are interested in three entities, (a) callsign: the unique ID of the each flight; (b) aircraft state: the state intention of the aircraft, can be any of holding, taxing, approaching, etc; (c) destination: the intended destination of the aircraft, can be a runway name, or a taxiway name, or a gate. \Cref{fig: data-description} shows the count and share of different entity types in the training, validation, and testing sets.
-The annotation tool directly exports the json file for NER training.
+In this study, we are interested in three types of entities, (a) callsign: the unique ID of each flight; (b) aircraft state: the state intention of the aircraft, which can be any of holding, taxiing, approaching, etc; (c) destination intent: the intended destination of the aircraft, which can be a runway name, or a taxiway name, or a gate. \Cref{fig: data-description} shows the count and share of different entity types in the training, validation, and testing sets.
+The annotation tool directly exports a json file for NER training.